Thermoelectric effect in a superconductor with Bogoliubov Fermi surfaces: Introduction

 This paper is organized as follows.
-In Sec.~II, we explain why a complicated junction structure is necessary to observe the thermoelectric effect by focusing on the instability of superconducting states having BFSs.
-In Sec.~III, the calculated results of the DOS and those of the thermoelectric coefficients are presented.
-We discuss the meaning of the obtained results in Sec.~IV.
-The conclusion is given in Sec.~V. The expression of the thermoelectric coefficient is derived based on the linear response theory in Appendix A.
+In Sec.~\ref{Sec2}, we describe the realization of BFSs in the semiconductor-superconductor hybrid system.
+In Sec.~\ref{sec:formula}, we derive the thermoelectric coefficient within the linear response to the spatial gradient of temperature.
+In Sec.~\ref{Sec3}, the calculated results of the DOS and those of the thermoelectric coefficients are presented.
+We discuss the meaning of the obtained results in Sec.~\ref{Sec4}.
+The conclusion is given in Sec.~\ref{Sec5}.